 • Decreases lipid build-up

-Studies in osteoporosis have shown boron to be successful in preventing bone loss and demineralization.1
+Studies in osteoporosis have shown boron as a supplement to be successful in preventing bone loss and demineralization.1

 It is probable that these effects can come as a result of its effects on hormones, notably testosterone and estrogen.
-In menopausal women boron has been shown to help support estrogen production as well as testosterone.2
+In menopausal women, boron supplements have been shown to help support estrogen production as well as testosterone.2

 And in men improvements in testosterone have been seen (more specifically increases in free testosterone, DHT and a decrease in SHBG).3